doitintl/tf-fundamentals-workshop-101/01-aws-vpc-and-networking-v1/README.md

 ## Conclusion

-With this lab we learned the basics of `setting up, planning and provisioning simple aws resources using the example of a VPC with 6 subnets and 2 security groups.
+With this lab we learned the basics of setting up, planning and provisioning simple aws resources using the example of a VPC with 6 subnets and 2 security groups.
 We will build up the other labs based on this lab and use parts of the approaches and resources explained here in them as well.
+Normally, for all environments listed here (`prod`, `stage` and `test`), alternating AWS accounts and more extensive variable defaults are used to achieve a clear separation of the respective resource groups.
+In the present lab, we have agreed on a single-account approach for the sake of simplicity.

 ## Links